Local Travel Experts

 You can buy grown plants and seeds for both flowers and veggies.
 The structure also features a lot of windows, providing the market with mostly natural light.

-Mercat de Felip II was also built as a response to the demographic growth in the 20th century, the market is based in the neighborhood of Sagrera, next to the former Indian quarter.
+Mercat de Felip II, a hidden gem among Barcelona markets, was built in response to the demographic growth in the 20th century.
+Nestled in the neighborhood of Sagrera, close to the former Indian quarter, this market has become an integral part of Barcelona’s market culture.

 Fira Artesana is also called the “honey market” since there are many stalls selling naturally produced honey.